Raeezadams/office-management-project/README.md

 🌐 The Frontend
 The frontend will be available at: http://localhost:3000.

-🔗 API Endpoints
-Here are some key API endpoints for testing:

 ### 🔗 API Endpoints
 Here are some key API endpoints for testing: